 Companies engaged in Financial Services have unique needs.
 The designed systems need to have stable and secure architecture, perform under peak loads with minimum latency, work with sophisticated algorithms, and have seamless integrations with other financial institutions or interfaces.
-What are the key aspects that you should look for when designing a successful application focused on the financial sector?
+What are the key aspects that you should look for when designing a custom software for financial services?

 1. Focus Areas

-Enterprise solutions meant for the financial sector need to have scalability, flexibility, and customer focus.
+Firstly, custom software for financial services need to have scalability, flexibility, and customer focus.
 The solutions should have an innovative take on the financial services space; the focus should be on developing robust and user-friendly solutions.

-Initially, organizations don’t pay too much attention to the overall scale; this is especially common for a startup just finding their feet.
+Secondly, organizations don’t pay too much attention to the overall scale initally; this is especially common for a startup just finding their feet.
 However, scalability becomes a thorny subject when they start to grow.
 Design with a foundation of scalable technologies and a microservices architecture.

 Most applications would need to work with other platforms and applications in the ecosystem.
 This aspect is essential not just to have a desirable system but also to deliver critical functional requirements.
-Choose open interfaces to improve integration prospects.
+Therefore, choose open interfaces to improve integration prospects.
 Design the system to collaborate and share data across other applications, ensuring reduced data duplication and fragmentation.
-Thus, when you maintain them as independent systems, integration must be done by manual entry, which is time-consuming and costly.
+Thus, when you maintain them as independent systems, you do the manual entry by integration which is time-consuming and costly.
 More importantly, these systems often produce wrong information due to data duplication and fragmentation.

-The software should support easy export and import of the data.
-The data should be allowed to be manipulated or sliced and diced.
-The ability to gain meaningful insights from data collected has been reported as a critical metric when deciding on a solution; with the deluge of data these days, it’s easy to get inundated with data points that may or may not be relevant.
-The system should allow data to be compiled from multiple sources and convert into relevant insights automatically.
+Lastly, the software should support easy export and import of the data.
+It should allow the users to manipulate, slice or dice the data.
+The users report the ability to gain meaningful insights from data collected as a critical metric when deciding on a solution; with the deluge of data these days, it’s easy to get inundated with data points that may or may not be relevant.
+Therefore, the system should allow data to be compiled from multiple sources and convert into relevant insights automatically.
 Reporting is real-time, scheduling, and carrying out what-if analysis are some of the essential aspects.